MicrosoftEdge/WebNNUtils/OnnxConvertor/Readme.md

-# RapidWebNN
+# OnnxConvertor

-RapidWebNN a WebNN compiler for producing pure JS models from .onnx models.
+OnnxConvertor a WebNN compiler for producing pure JS models from .onnx models.

-## Philosophy
+## Introduction
-While JS ML frameworks can evalute models in the browser, they involve shipping a framework and expensive load time preprocessing that impacts latency.
+While JS ML frameworks can evaluate models in the browser, they involve shipping a framework and expensive load time preprocessing that impacts latency.
 During preprocessing frameworks determine the input shapes for operators, partition operators to those that need to run on CPU and optimize the model graph.

-With RapidWebNN there is no such overhead.
-At compile time RapidWebNN takes a static .onnx file and emits JS code that will build an equivalent WebNN graph.
+With OnnxConvertor there is no such overhead.
+At compile time OnnxConvertor takes a static .onnx file and emits JS code that will build an equivalent WebNN graph.
 The resulting JS code can be used in the browser.
-In other words RapidWebNN code gens a JS WebNN graph building function with the following signature based on a .onnx file.
+In other words OnnxConvertor code gens a JS WebNN graph building function with the following signature based on a .onnx file.

 ```